List of Major League Baseball awards: All-Star Game MVP

-Roberto Clemente
+Roberto Clemente Award

-The Roberto Clemente Award is given annually to the player in Major League Baseball who "best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team", as voted on by baseball fans and members of the media.
+The Roberto Clemente Award is given annually to the MLB player who "best exemplifies the game of baseball, sportsmanship, community involvement and the individual's contribution to his team", as voted on by baseball fans and members of the media.
 It is named for Hall of Fame outfielder Roberto Clemente.
 Originally known as the Commissioner's Award, it has been presented by Major League Baseball since 1971.
 In 1973, the award was renamed after Clemente following his death in a plane crash while delivering supplies to victims of the 1972 Nicaragua earthquake.
 Each year, a panel of baseball dignitaries selects 1 player from 30 nominees, one from each club.
 Teams choose their nominee during the regular season, and the winner is announced at the World Series.
 The player who receives the most votes online via MLB's official website, MLB.com, gets one vote in addition to the votes cast by the panel.
-Justin Turner of the Los Angeles Dodgers is the 2022 winner and current holder of the award.
+Mookie Betts of the Los Angeles Dodgers is the 2025 winner and current holder of the award.

 Reliever of the Year

-Major League Baseball has awarded a Reliever of the Year Award, for one pitcher in each league, since 2014.
-The 2022 recipients were Emmanuel Clase of the Cleveland Guardians in the American League and Edwin Díaz of the New York Mets in the National League.
+Major League Baseball has awarded a Reliever of the Year Award for one pitcher in each league since 2014.
+The 2025 recipients were Aroldis Chapman of the Boston Red Sox in the American League and Edwin Díaz of the New York Mets in the National League.

 Previously, MLB awarded a single Delivery Man of the Year Award, for one pitcher in all of MLB, from 2005 through 2013.
 The Delivery Man award was developed as part of a sponsorship agreement between MLB and package delivery company DHL Express.
 There was also a Delivery Man of the Month Award issued for each month of the regular season from 2005 from 2013.
 In 2017, MLB began a Reliever of the Month Award, for one pitcher in each league, issued for each month of the regular season.